chrisdavies/practical-clojure/readme.md

 # Practical Clojure

-This is a collection of simple projects, each aiming to demonstrate how to use Clojure to accomplish relatively common tasks, such as:
+This is a collection of simple projects, each aiming to demonstrate-- very briefly-- how to use Clojure to accomplish relatively common tasks, such as:

 - [Per-environment configuration](./configuration)
 - [Sending emails](./sending-emails)